IanDMcGrath/aa_fs/README.md

 * How to run the test suite
   * npm start
-  * rails server
+  * bundle exec rails server

 * Services
   * AWS S3

 ## Planned Features
-* Art Edit Form
-  * Be able to edit an artwork to add/remove tags, edit title / description, (but not edit art panels)

-* Delete Artwork
-  * Outright Delete instead of editing an existing artwork

 * More filtering categories
-  * The current filters are base on the used medium and don't describe enough of what the artwork is about
+  * The current filters describe the used art medium

-* Multi file uploading
-  * The create page currently only supports single file uploades
+  * Will include general description tags (character art, concept art, monsters, etc)

 * Multi format art pages
   * artworks currently only support images but they could be ...
     * embedded videos
     * embedded sketchfabs
     * marmoset render turntables

-* Comments that don't break
-  * a major challenge of comments was convincing them to only re-render their parent comment and list
-  * fix pending

-* Page refresh
-  * some changes require a page refresh before updates are visible
-  * fix pending